All Episodes

 Were it not for that, there would be none of this mixed gang business going on after only two episodes.

-Got an email yesterday from someone who had a great time listening to me dissect that that idiotic piece from the San Francisco Chronicle on how we're just screwed.
+Got an email yesterday from someone who had a great time listening to me dissect that idiotic piece from the San Francisco Chronicle on how we're just screwed.

-Uh if we pull out of Iraq, it doesn't mean the terrorists will stop.
+If we pull out of Iraq, it doesn't mean the terrorists will stop.

 And if we don't pull out, we'll continue making them matter and cause them to continue fighting us.

-And uh uh if uh if we stay, we've got problems.
+And if we stay, we've got problems.

 So we might stick our heads between our legs and kiss our collective rear ends goodbye.